 1. Introduction

-2. Making a Best Interest Decision
+2. Making a Best Interests Decision

-In doing this, conflicting issues may come to light which must be carefully weighed against each other.
-People who lack capacity are not immune from moral dilemmas and those making decisions in their best interest must seek ways through these dilemmas on their behalf.
-For example, when considering investment of someone’s capital, some options may offer the prospect of a higher rate of return than others and it may seem to be in the person’s best interest to gain the greatest financial benefit from their capital.
-However, if the person, when they had capacity, had held moral objections to the businesses it was now proposed s/he invest in, it could in no way be argued to be in his / her best interest to override their beliefs and values for financial gain.
-In another example, a homeowner entering residential care may have assets above the capital threshold when the value of the house is taken into account and so needs to fund his or her own care.
-It is known from their past expressed views that s/he wished to leave the house to his / her children but it is also known that s/he abhorred debt.
-If the person had capacity, sooner or later s/he would have to face the unpalatable truth that s/he could only leave the house to the children by going deeply into debt.
-Working out what is in the person’s best interest in a case such as this involves the careful consideration of which of the wishes they would pursue and which they would sacrifice.
+In doing this, conflicting issues may come to light and these must be carefully weighed against each other.
+Adults who lack mental capacity are not immune from moral dilemmas, and those making decisions in their best interests must seek ways through these dilemmas on their behalf.
+For example, when considering investment of a person’s capital, some options may offer the prospect of a higher rate of return than others and it may seem to be in the person’s best interests to gain the greatest financial benefit from their capital.
+However, if the person, when they had mental capacity, had held moral objections to the businesses it was now proposed they invest in, it could in no way be argued to be in their best interests to override their beliefs and values for financial gain.

 3. Securing Benefits Check